Fellowship Cohort 2016-2017

 Dementia is the sixth leading cause of death in the United States and ranks fifth among individuals 65 years of age and older.
-Despite encouraging evidence showing a decline in dementia prevalence, adults aged 65 years and older are expected to represent 20% of the U.S. population by 2030.
-Given that age is the greatest risk factor for dementia, the prevalence of dementia is also expected to increase to 8.4 million by 2030.
-Alzheimer’s disease (AD), the most common form of dementia in the U.S., results in $236 billion in direct health care and long-term care costs.
-While increasing evidence demonstrates the clinical value of interventions aimed at modifiable risk factors associated with AD, the most significant costs for individuals with AD are long-term care, inpatient medical care, and outpatient medical care.
+With the rapid rise in the U.S. population over 65, the prevalence of dementia in the U.S. is expected to increase by 8.4 million by 2030.
+Alzheimer’s disease, the most common form of dementia in the U.S., today costs $236 billion in direct health care and long-term care costs.

-Overall, the proposed high value dementia care model could lower the cost of health care for PWD in the United States by $42.6 billion within two years after implementation (including the costs of implementation and operation), representing total per member per year (PMPY) savings of 15.6%.
-Medicare only PMPY savings is estimated at 12.7% and long-term services and support and out of pocket PMPY savings is estimated at 18.3%.
-Additional savings of approximately $1 billion could be realized from reduction of unpaid caregiving hours required by caregivers.
+Overall, the proposed care model could lower the cost of dementia care in the United States by $42.6 billion within two years, representing total per member per year savings of 15.6%.
+Additional savings of approximately $1 billion could be realized from reduction of unpaid caregiving hours required by careg

-Nicholas Bott, PsyD, Daniel Yang, MD, Clifford Sheckter, MD, Terry Platchek MD, Arnold Milstein, MD, MPH
+Authors: Nicholas Bott, PsyD, Daniel Yang, MD, Clifford Sheckter, MD, Terry Platchek, MD, Arnold Milstein, MD, MPH

 American Journal of Geriatric Psychiatry.
 Sept.
 2018. doi: 10.1016/j.jagp.2018.09.01